 Masters in interior design

 Studying a Masters isn't essential for an interior design career, but in doing so you'll enhance your industry knowledge, expand your list of contacts and aid career progression.
 Masters courses in interior design can also open doors for those from other art and design disciplines.

-The following postgraduate qualifications are recognised by the BIID.
+The following postgraduate qualifications are recognised by the CSD.